Golden Eagles Athletics

 Spalding athletes are expected to adhere to all NCAA, University, and team rules and regulations.
 Failure to do so may result in disciplinary action, including suspension and dismissal.

-Any questions regarding NCAA rules and regulations may be directed to Spalding University Director of Compliance, Charlie Just.
-He can be reached by phone, (502) 873-4204, or by email, email@example.com.
+Any questions regarding NCAA rules and regulations may be directed to Spalding University Director of Compliance, Adam Boyer (502) 873-4204 - email firstname.lastname@example.org.